 "I miss Odo," he said softly.

 She realized that everyone had been treating her the same way.
 Avoiding the subject, trying to act as if everything was okay.
-She reached out, tightened her hand on his.
+She reached out and took his hand in hers.
 "They're going to have a lot of making up to do," she said, the joke hard despite her resolve to make it.

 She thought he was going to close down on her, his eyes seemed to shutter and his lips tightened.
 She held her breath.